Alumni - Notes

 (1998) |

-... received her BA in Linguistics (1998) and then her MA in Applied Linguistics (2000) here at BU; she is now working as a Development Officer.
-Alyssa writes (September 2007) of her BU training in linguistics: "The experience served me well - it was a strong factor in my being hired at The Fletcher School of Law and Diplomacy at Tufts University.
-Thank you!" |
+... received a BA in Linguistics (1998) and an MA in Applied Linguistics (2000) at BU.
+As of September 2007, she was working as a Development Officer; she wrote then of her BU training in linguistics: "The experience served me well - it was a strong factor in my being hired at The Fletcher School of Law and Diplomacy at Tufts University.
+Thank you!”
+Alyssa worked in higher education and development for several years before pursuing a MA in Pastoral Ministry at BC.
+Although having degrees from these rival schools makes hockey season a unique challenge, Alyssa is happily serving as an interfaith chaplain and Director of Spiritual Care at Newton-Wellesley Hospital. (last updated 7/27/16) |

 Jessica